Roth IRA

 Considerations to Make

-Since the core product behind the “Rich Person’s Roth” is still a life insurance policy, your overall health matters.
+Your overall health matters since the core product behind the “Rich Person’s Roth” is still a life insurance policy.
 The worse your health is, the higher the cost of the life insurance will be.
-People in poor health may not be the best candidates for this strategy as they may end up underwater on the cost of the policy.
+People in poor health may not be the best candidates for this strategy as they may end up underwater at the cost of the policy.

 Another consideration is the interest rate the insurance company charges on withdrawals from the policy.
-In order to get your money from the policy, you must take a loan against the death benefit from the insurance company, which will most likely charge you interest.
-Policies with zero net loans credit your interest payments as if the funds are still held in the policy.
-This acts almost like a wash on your interest costs.
+In order to withdraw money from the policy, you must take a loan against the death benefit from the insurance company, which will most likely charge you interest.
+Policies with zero net loans credit your interest payments as if the funds are still held in the policy, which acts almost like a wash on your interest costs.

 Do You Have to Be Rich to Benefit?

 High earners aren’t the only people who can benefit from the “Rich Person’s Roth.”
 It will consist of older workers in good health who are trying to play catch-up on their retirement savings.
-It will also be those who are already hitting annual contribution maximums in other retirement savings vehicles could also benefit.
+Those who are already hitting annual contribution maximums in other retirement savings vehicles could also benefit.

 Roth IRA vs IUL (Indexed Universal Life Insurance)

-The difference between a Roth IRA and IUL (Indexed Universal Life insurance) Policy are that both are tools that can be used to build and grow a substantial retirement savings.
-Since both of these products have already been taxed, withdrawals can be made as tax free retirement income.
+The difference between a Roth IRA and an IUL (Indexed Universal Life insurance) Policy is that both are tools that can be used to build and grow substantial retirement savings.
+Since both products have already been taxed, withdrawals can be made as tax-free retirement income.

-The difference between IUL vs Roth IRA make each more popular for retirement planning for investors with different needs.
-You can determine the better fit by taking a look at these differing needs.
-Either chose, the policy grows based on the interest and dividends credited to the account owner.
+The differences between IUL and Roth IRAs make each more popular for retirement planning for investors with different needs.
+You can determine the better fit by examining these differing needs.
+Either way, the policy grows based on the interest and dividends credited to the account owner.

 Indexed Universal Life Insurance

-IUL policies are tied to a specific stock index, examples being the S&P 500, Dow Jones Industrial Average, and Nasdaq.
-The IUL will provide returns based on market performance.
-Once you have earned to a considerable level you can start taking tax free withdrawals to supplement your income.
+IUL policies are tied to a specific stock index, such as the S&P 500, Dow Jones Industrial Average, and Nasdaq.
+The IUL provides returns based on market performance.
+Once you have earned a considerable amount, you can start taking tax-free withdrawals to supplement your income.

 Only the premiums are not used towards life insurance coverage with an IUL.
-It is used to build a tax deferred cash value.
+It is used to build a tax-deferred cash value.
 All money put into a Roth IRA will grow tax deferred.
-IULs can generate a considerable amount of cash value, they must be well funded by you in order for it to perform as intended.
+IULs can generate a considerable amount of cash value; they must be well funded by you for it to perform as intended.
 If you allow the policy to lapse, it can leave you with a large tax bill, so you should e advised that this is a long-term planning strategy with potentially significant penalties if the policy is surrendered or lapses.
 (ARC)

 Roth IRAs make sense if you expect your tax rate to be higher during retirement.
 This makes Roth IRAs best for young, lower income workers who live in a lower tax bracket.
 They will benefit from decades of tax free, compounded growth that will result in a tax free income during the retirement years.